mateuszdoktor/club-website/README.md

 ```
 Replace all placeholders (your_...) with real credentials from your services.

-🚧 Roadmap / Limitations
+## 🚧 Roadmap / Limitations

-No admin panel – content for the headlines must be added manually
+- No admin panel – content for the headlines must be added manually
+- Comment upvoting/downvoting
-API rate limits may affect news and stats loading
+- API rate limits may affect news and stats loading

-✍️ Author
+## ✍️ Author
 Mateusz Doktor